yaadlabs/DAO/docs/overview.md

 The `Triphut.Tally.Script.validateTally` validator performs the following checks:

   - There is exactly one `Triphut.Tally.TallyDynamicConfigDatum` in the reference inputs, marked by the tally NFT.
 (The corresponding config `CurrencySymbol` and `TokenName` provided by the `TallyValidatorConfig` argument).
-  - That the tally NFT remains at the validadtor (the `newValueIsAtleastAsBigAsOldValue` check).
+  - That the tally NFT remains at the validator (the `newValueIsAtleastAsBigAsOldValue` check).
   - There is exactly one `Triphut.Tally.TallyStateDatum` in the outputs.
-  - This `Triphut.Tally.TallyStateDatum` in the outpus has been updated accordingly.
-We check this by ensuring the the new votes have been added to the `tsFor` and `tsAgainst` vote count fields of the new tally datum at the output.
+  - This `Triphut.Tally.TallyStateDatum` in the outputs has been updated accordingly.
+We check this by ensuring the new votes have been added to the `tsFor` and `tsAgainst` vote count fields of the new tally datum at the output.
   - That the proposal period has passed.
 We do this by checking the `tsProposalEndTime` field of the `TallyStateDatum` against the transaction validity range, ensuring the proposal end time has passed.
   - That all vote tokens are burned (there are no vote tokens in the outputs).